sam-ntha-who/NotWebSchedules/README.md

 For reasons unknown to me, the original app was no longer supported (by the creator) and the OR started using excel and a nurse scheduling app.
 It is not a good replacement at all and makes those needing to deal with schedules do about 10x the work of the app.
 This is created in the hopes that a new app can make the lives of the schedulers a little bit easier.

 ##API
 This uses an API to provide CRUD functions as well as a web application to access the data through a UI.
 If using/testing locally, you will need to run both at the same time, on different ports.
-API: (link).
+API: https://github.com/sam-ntha-who/NotWebSchedulesAPI/tree/main

 ###Database
 Currently this is set up for use with MongoDB but can be switched out in favor of other database types.
 In addition, I will be exploring storing data in excel documents and possibly other local/cloud options.